Virtual Boy

-The Virtual Boy is a 32-bit tabletop portable video game console developed and manufactured by Nintendo.
-Released in 1995, it was marketed as the first console capable of displaying stereoscopic "3D" graphics.
-The player uses the console like a head-mounted display, placing the head against the eyepiece to see a red monochrome display.
-The games use a parallax effect to create the illusion of depth.
-Sales failed to meet targets, and Nintendo ceased distribution and game development in 1996, having released only 22 games for the system.
+The Virtual Boy is a 32-bit tabletop portable video game console developed and manufactured by Nintendo and released in 1995.
+Promoted as the first system capable of rendering stereoscopic 3D graphics, it featured a red monochrome display viewed through a binocular eyepiece, with games employing a parallax effect to simulate depth.
+The console struggled commercially, and its limited market performance led Nintendo to discontinue production and game development in 1996, following the release of only 22 games.

-Development of the Virtual Boy lasted four years and began under the project name VR32.
-Nintendo entered a licensing agreement to use a stereoscopic LED eyepiece technology which had been developed since the 1980s by US company Reflection Technology.
-It also built a factory in China to be used only for Virtual Boy manufacturing.
-Over the course of development, the console technology was downscaled due to high costs and potential health concerns, and an increasing amount of resources were reallocated to the development of the Nintendo 64, Nintendo's next home console.
-Lead game designer Shigeru Miyamoto had little involvement with the Virtual Boy software.
-The Virtual Boy was pushed to market in an unfinished state in 1995 to focus on the Nintendo 64.
+The Virtual Boy’s development spanned four years under the codename VR32.
+Nintendo entered a licensing agreement with the U.S.-based company Reflection Technology to use its stereoscopic LED eyepiece technology that had been under development since the 1980s.
+In preparation for mass production, Nintendo constructed a dedicated manufacturing facility in China.
+Over the course of development, escalating production costs, health concerns related to the display, and the diversion of resources to the Nintendo 64 resulted in the downscaling of the project.
+Additionally, Nintendo's lead game designer, Shigeru Miyamoto, had minimal involvement in the development.
+The system was pushed to market in an unfinished state in 1995 to focus on the Nintendo 64.